 - Look for products with moisture-rich ingredients like Jojoba oil, Almond Oil, Black Seed Oil, Marula Oil, Sea Buckthorn Oil, Coconut Oil, Avocado Oil, Rose Hip Oil, Camellia Oil, or Argan Oil, like our Carrot Facial Dream Cream, Tinted Moisturizer, Nighttime Antioxidant Serum, or Daytime Antioxidant Serum.

 - Avoid products made with mineral oil, as it will keep moisture and other good-for-you ingredients from reaching your skin.

 - Avoid products made with alcohols, which can be drying.

 - For those with oily skin, don't over exfoliate.
 Using a toner too often can strip skin of natural oils and cause skin to produce even more oil.

 - Check the toxicity of your product by checking out how the Environmental Working Group ranks it.
-Download the EWG’s Skin Deep mobile app or visit their website to discover any ingredient of concern.
+Look for EWG Verified products and download the EWG’s Skin Deep mobile app or visit their website to discover any ingredient of concern.

 - Feed your skin from the inside out to keep your skin hydrated.
 Of course drinking lots of water is a great way to introduce moisture, but eating fruits and veggies can do the trick, too.
 We start each morning with fresh pressed juice or smoothie, which is a tasty way to pack your system with water and other essential vitamins and minerals.